The TDG Story · FDN · Training · Methodology

 The TDG Platform — FDN in Practice

-The resource manual — now being built as a 13-module clinical reference library — draws heavily on the FDN interpretive framework alongside the wider functional medicine evidence base: Metabolic Nature Profiling, Bryan Walsh's blood chemistry interpretation, the HPA axis clinical hierarchy, Liebig's Law as applied to clinical prioritisation.
+The resource manual — a 13-module clinical reference library — draws heavily on the FDN interpretive framework alongside the wider functional medicine evidence base: Metabolic Nature Profiling, Bryan Walsh’s blood chemistry interpretation, the HPA axis clinical hierarchy.
 FDN is the methodological spine.
+Everything else attaches to it.

 If you want to understand the thinking behind the TDG approach in depth, the FDN training is the most direct route.
 If you want to experience it as a client, the TDG five-test programme is where that methodology is applied to your specific biochemistry.